 - We haven't played with Truck X for a while, should he go in here?

 Helle owns Lucas loves cars.
-With 5 years of experience in the toy business, she has played with toys for a long time and is very picky about which toys make the list.
+With over 11 years of experience in the toy business, she has played with toys for a long time and is very picky about which toys make the list.
 Like a spoilt child, she will have a tantrum if the toy doesn't work and will play for hours if she finds it engaging and fun.
 Or until someone tells her it's time for lunch.